Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nty-h2xgybU.md

 # [April 20th, 2021 Livestream](../2021-04-20.md)
 ## Q&A: When are we finally gonna get our own VTOL?
 https://www.youtube.com/watch?v=nty-h2xgybU
-This question was possibly duplicated with a more recent answer: April 27th, 2021 Livestream Q&A: Helicopters when? [https://www.youtube.com/watch?v=3MKZhjpTAhg](https://www.youtube.com/watch?v=3MKZhjpTAhg)
+This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: I'd like to see a mini-helicopter for the late game?](./yt-RUeyipJT38A.md) [https://www.youtube.com/watch?v=RUeyipJT38A](https://www.youtube.com/watch?v=RUeyipJT38A)

 ### Topics